abdxdev/Recurrence-Relation-Solver/README.md

 ![alt text](screenshots/screenshot_1.png)

-This is a Streamlit-based web application for solving recurrence relations using two popular methods:
+This is a tool for solving recurrence relations using two popular methods:

 1. **Master's Theorem** - For recurrence relations of the forms:
    - T(n) = aT(n-b) + f(n) (Decreasing case)